JaimeHyland/Mellifera/README.md

 ### Other credits
 I would still like to thank my fellow students for their helpful suggestions and support, and in particular to my Student Care facilitator, for their inspiration, encouragement and help in combatting my recurring impostor syndrome!
 But mainly for their patience.

-Code Institute's excellent tutoring team also deserve a special mention for their help, which they have consistently given in an open, friendly, encouraging, knowledgeable and professional manner.
+*Code Institute*'s excellent tutoring team also deserve a special mention for their help, which they have consistently given in an open, friendly, encouraging, knowledgeable and professional manner.
+The very same applies to my mentor, who provided me with timely, thoughtful and professional advice, perspective and priority lists.

 I also feel the need to thank you, my project assessor, for your patience and understanding of both the complexity, overambition and imperfections of this project.
 And for your sheer effort in putting yourself through the effort of reviewing this project, and especially its over-long readme file.